 You’ll show up best if you have clarity in your purpose, goals, message, and audience.
 Pinning without a strategy leads to mixed messages, attracting the wrong audience, wasting time on things that don’t move the needle, and no results.

-The way you set up your Pinterest business account and the tactics you use to grow your business with Pinterest need to be rooted in strategy.
+The way you set up your Pinterest business account and the methods you use to grow your business with Pinterest need to be rooted in strategy.

 Creating a strategy gives you clarity, so you know what to do next and how to stay on track.

 You can have the most binge-worthy content in the industry, but unless you have invested some thought into using keywords, you’re going to have trouble getting Pinterest to work for you because your people simply can’t find you.

 The good news is that your ideal client is already on Pinterest looking for a solution to her problem – all you need to do is to keyword your content correctly on Pinterest so the two of you can finally meet!

-If you don’t create content for your business and struggle to make Pinterest work for you, content is one of your culprits.
+If you don’t create content for your business and struggle to make Pinterest work for you, content (or lack thereof) is one of your culprits.

-Content is a pillar of a service-based business: it educates, inspires, and draws the audience in.
+Content is a pillar of your service-based business: it educates, inspires, and draws the audience in.

 No matter where you market your business, content is always part of the equation.